jundalisay/sp/content/en/material/principles/part-2/chapter-02c.md

 This is because the aetherspace is more immaterial and more liquid than spacetime.

-This liquidity gives its wave and probabilistic nature, just as the water in pool with so many people in it will have many fluctuations or splashes and waves.
+This liquidity gives its wave and probabilistic nature, just as the water in a pool with so many people in it will have many fluctuations or splashes and waves.
 - However, the water will never suddenly go to one side of the pool.
 The nature of doing so belongs to the aethereal layer and not the spatial.

 This has practical uses: